The objective is to reduce the effect(s) of the wind - without blocking sound waves

 you an advantage over the other racers."
 From the review by Robert Sandoval on Bike Sport Radio (Los Angeles, California)

 "Do they work?
-Yes, as advertised, Cat-Ears reduce wind noise while riding.
-We logged a handful of rides wearing the Classics
+Yes, as advertised, Cat-Ears reduce wind noise.
+We logged a handful of rides wearing the Classics Pro

-Pro model and found it easier to hear traffic and carry on conversations with our riding friends" J. Sumner (Road Bike Review)
+model and found it easier to hear traffic and carry on conversations with our riding friends" J. Sumner - Road Bike Review

-similar to windshields that journalists put on their microphones outside.
-Wind noise is not completly removed, but significantly
+"With an effect similar to windshields that journalists put on microphones outside...
+Wind noise is not completely removed,

 industry to reduce wind noise.
 The 'ears' are fastened onto helmet straps with a Velcro..."
 Krista Carlson - Urban Velo

-Our products have been tried and tested by the major cycling publications.
+Our products have been road tested by the major cycling publications.

-Cat-Ears are designed and assembled in Boulder, Colorado
+Cat-Ears are proudly designed, tested and manufactured in Boulder, Colorado USA

 - Carry on conversations with friends - Hear potential bike / mechanical issues - Protect your ears / hearing